-In determining executive compensation for fiscal 2011, our Compensation Committee evaluated and made its determinations in the context of the Company's improved 2010 financial and business performance and the improvement in the business conditions of the automotive aftermarket generally.
+In determining executive compensation for fiscal 2012, our Compensation Committee evaluated and made its determinations in the context of the Company's improved 2011 financial and business performance and the improvement in the business conditions of the automotive aftermarket generally.
 The Compensation Committee also took into consideration each executive's successful performance of their respective prior year's MBO objectives and the Company's ability to continue to make changes and introduce strategic initiatives critical to positioning the Company for future long-term growth.

 Base Salary.
-Based on the foregoing, the Compensation Committee approved salary increases for our executives for 2011.
-In addition, in view of the continued improvement in Company performance and economic conditions, in January 2012 the Compensation Committee raised the salaries of the following named executive officers to the levels indicated: Mr. Sills, \$503,000; Mr. Burke, \$475,000; Mr. Burks, \$403,000; and Mr. Broccole, \$365,000.
-These increases were based on the Compensation Committee's evaluation of the individuals' contributions to the Company's successes during 2011, as well as to motivate and assist in the retention of these individuals.
-Mr. Burks' increase was also in recognition of the increased responsibilities he is being asked to assume in 2012.
-Mr. Gethin's salary was reduced to \$400,000 to reflect a planned reduction in the level of his responsibilities for 2012.
+Based on the foregoing, the Compensation Committee approved salary increases for our executives for 2012.
+In addition, in view of the continued improvement in Company performance and economic conditions, in January 2013 the Compensation Committee raised the salaries of the following named executive officers to the levels indicated: Mr. Sills, \$518,000; Mr. Gethin, \$410,000; Mr. Burke, \$500,000; Mr. Burks, \$420,000; and Mr. Broccole, \$380,000.
+These increases were based on the Compensation Committee's evaluation of the individuals' contributions to the Company's successes during 2012, as well as to motivate and assist in the retention of these individuals.

 Annual Incentive Bonuses.
-For 2011, the Compensation Committee established, among other things, the following MBO goals for our named executive officers: (a) improve free cash flow of the business; (b) increase net sales of the business; (c) continue to reduce debt and overall expenses; (d) continue to rationalize facilities; (e) continue to streamline operations (including improving inventory levels) and improve plant efficiency (including customer fill rates); and (f) continue to enhance our enterprise risk management processes.
-In March 2012, the Compensation Committee determined that the named executive officers had successfully attained their goals, and a result, the Compensation Committee authorized a payout of MBO bonuses at percentages ranging from 143% to 175% of target for 2011.
+For 2012, the Compensation Committee established, among other things, the following MBO goals for our named executive officers: (a) implementing various revenue growth strategies; (b) continuing margin improvement initiatives; (c) implementing an enhanced talent management program; (d) continuing to improve our corporate compliance program; and (e) continuing to enhance our enterprise risk management processes.
+In March 2013, the Compensation Committee determined that the named executive officers had successfully attained their goals, and a result, the Compensation

+Committee authorized a payout of MBO bonuses at percentages ranging from 157% to 169% of target for 2012.

-For 2011, the Compensation Committee established a year-over-year improvement in EVA of \$5.7 million and \$12.7 million as the target and maximum thresholds, which would result in executive officers receiving an EVA bonus payout at 100% or 200%, respectively, of their respective target amounts.
-For 2011, there was an approximately \$5.7 million incremental improvement in the Company's EVA, resulting in a 100% EVA bonus earned for our executives.
+For 2012, the Compensation Committee established a year-over-year improvement in EVA of \$5.7 million and \$12.7 million as the target and maximum thresholds, which would result in executive officers receiving an EVA bonus payout at 100% or 200%, respectively, of their respective target amounts.
+For 2012, there was an approximately \$3 million incremental improvement in the Company's EVA, resulting in a 62% EVA bonus earned for our executives.
 The improvement from year to year was primarily due to increased revenue and gross margins resulting in higher net operating profits after tax.
-Because the level of EVA improvements in 2010 had exceeded the 200% maximum threshold amount, each executive had an EVA bonus amount that carried over into 2011.
-This carried over amount, when added to the 2011 EVA bonus payout, resulted in each executive receiving a maximum EVA bonus payout for 2011 at 200% of target, with additional bonus amounts in excess of such 200% cap being carried over for an executive's EVA bonus in 2012.
+The 2012 EVA bonus payouts also included carried-over EVA bonus amounts that were in excess of 200% of the applicable target in the year in which the bonus amounts were earned.
+The total 2012 bonus amount is reflected in the Summary Compensation Table.